A little bit about us

 We launched Doodle & Calm as a way to encourage kids to get back to basics, focus and use their creativity to express themselves in a piece of playroom wall art.

-We believe mindfulness colouring is a pastime that's essential for good mental health in a digital world.
+We believe mindfulness colouring on an art wall is a pastime that can benefit children's mental health in a digital world.

 The therapeutic benefits of applying colour to small patterns were first encountered by Jess one cold, wet Sunday when her twins were tiny.
 She had been awake since 4am looking after them alone.